Difference Between Server Types

 Which Option Is Right for You?

-If you’re looking for a hosted server solution, you likely won’t need to choose between the options listed above – an unmetered bare metal server provides the best features of all these subtypes.
-LayerHost can help you tailor a bare metal server solution to fit your budget and bandwidth needs.
-For more information about bare metal servers or to receive a custom quote for unmetered service, contact us at 1-833-247-HOST.
+If you’re looking for a hosted solution, you likely won’t need to choose between the options listed above – an unmetered server provides the best features of all these subtypes.
+LayerHost can help you tailor a host solution to fit your budget and bandwidth needs.
+For more information about our services or to receive a custom quote for unmetered service, contact us at 1-833-247-HOST.